-So what accounts for the rapid growth in this job field?
 In recent years, people have become more interested in renewable energy sources such as wind.
 There will continue to be a need for people in this field who are skilled.
 The number of wind turbines being installed is increasing, which should result in continuing demand for wind turbine technicians.
 Job opportunities will vary by individual state.
 Wind energy is most effective in coastal regions or in flat, rural areas.
 Wind farms are generally more prevalent in the Midwest and along coasts, and wind turbine technicians will likely find more job opportunities in these areas.

 Wind Turbine Technician Degree